 Instructor: Christopher H. Laco

 This is a full day training session.
 In this class, we will teach participants about Ansible and all of its major components, step by step from the ground up.
 From a blank text file, learning inventory, playbooks, roles, modules, and end by deploying a simple application to server, and even configuring your own laptop.
 Bring a laptop with Linux/vi installed.
+Please bring a laptop with VirtualBox installed on it.

 Progressing your career from Open Source to Information Security – CISSP Mini Boot Camp